pycom/pycom-documentation/content/firmwareapi/pycom/network/coap.md

 * `address` is the address where the CoAp module handles communication when it is a Server.
 If not set, the module can be used as a CoAp Client only.
 * `port` is the port where the CoAp Server listens.
 If not set, the default CoAp UDP port is 5683.
 * `service_discovery` is a Boolean argument that enables/disables service discovery.
 If enabled, the CoAp Server will listen on the CoAp multicast address: 224.0.1.187.
 This is disabled by default.
+* `dynamic_resources` is a Boolean argument that enables/disables new resource creation via PUT operations.
+This is disabled by default.

+When `dynamic_resources` is TRUE new resources can be created via PUT reqeusts, if the resource with the given URI does not already exist.
+The new resource is created with default properties (no mediatype, no Max-Age and no ETAG is enabled) and with default value received in the PUT request.
+On the new resource by default all operations (GET, PUT, POST and DELETE) are enabled.

 ## Methods: